 - Be a physician (MD, DO or international equivalent) working in any country.

-- Be in the first to third year of a full-time primary faculty appointment in a clinical department at an academic medical institution at the time of grant submission.
-Application must be submitted before the applicant has had three full years as faculty.
+- Be in the first to fourth year of a full-time primary faculty appointment in a clinical department at an academic medical institution at the time of grant submission.
+Application must be submitted before the applicant has had four full years as faculty.
 Faculty appointment may begin with the entry-level faculty position within the applicant’s institution (i.e., Instructor/Lecturer, Assistant Professor, Assistant Member).

 - Have a valid, active medical license in the country where the research will be conducted at the time of application.